5α-Reductase 2 deficiency: Management

-Assisted reproduction methods involving sperm extraction and concentration for intrauterine insemination, intracytoplasmic sperm injection, and in vitro fertilization have all demonstrated successful outcomes.
+Assisted reproduction methods involving sperm extraction and concentration for intrauterine insemination, intracytoplasmic sperm injection, and in vitro fertilization have all demonstrated successful outcomes for fertility in those with 5αR2D.

 Epidemiology

-5αR2D is a rare condition, but has a worldwide distribution.
+5αR2D is a rare condition with a worldwide distribution.
 A 2020 study identified 434 cases of 5αR2D across 44 countries including Turkey (23%), China (17%), Italy (9%), and Brazil (7%).
 The same study also found that genitalia virilization influenced sex assignment while gender change was influenced by cultural aspects across the countries.
 Molecular diagnosis resulted in favoring male sex assignment in affected newborns.

-Many SRD5A2 mutations come from areas with high coefficients of inbreeding, including the Dominican Republic (where people with the condition are called güevedoces – "testes at twelve"), and Papua New Guinea (where it is known as kwolu-aatmwol – suggesting a person's transformation "into a male thing"), and Turkey.
+Many SRD5A2 mutations come from areas with high coefficients of inbreeding, including the Dominican Republic (where people with the condition are called güevedoces – "testes at twelve"), Papua New Guinea (where it is known as kwolu-aatmwol – suggesting a person's transformation "into a male thing"), and Turkey.

-In the Dominican Republic, güevedoces are regarded as a third gender and experience ambivalent gender socialisation.
-In adulthood, they most commonly self-identify as men, but are not necessarily completely treated as such by society.
-In the cases in Papua New Guinea, it has been said that the "girl" is shunned when he begins his natural transformation into a male body and socially assumes a male gender role.

 History

 An autosomal recessive disorder of sex development, described as pseudovaginal perineoscrotal hypospadias (PPSH), was discovered in males in 1961.
-The main feature of this syndrome was female appearing external genitalia with the presence of bilateral testes and male urogenital tracts in which the ejaculatory ducts terminate in a blind-ending vagina.
+The main feature of this syndrome was a vulva with the presence of bilateral testes and male urogenital tracts in which the ejaculatory ducts terminate in a blind-ending vagina.
 This disorder was consistent with 5αR2D as the underlying cause as observed in animal models.
-5αR2D was confirmed as the cause in humans in 1974, when studies of 24 participants in the Dominican Republic and 2 in Dallas Texas, USA.
+5αR2D was confirmed as the cause in humans in 1974, when studies were done of 24 participants in the Dominican Republic and 2 in Dallas Texas, USA.
 One of the cases in Dallas began to virilize at puberty and underwent surgery to remove testes and "repair" the apparent clitoromegaly.
 During surgery, a normal male urogenital tract was observed as well as other features consistent with PPSH.
 DHT was almost undetectable in cultured fibroblasts from foreskin, epididymis and the presumed "labia majora" whereas in normal males DHT is detected, suggesting impaired DHT formation.
-Similar conclusions were obtained for participants in a family in the Dominican Republic study in whom high serum concentration ratios of T to DHT and low concentrations of urinary 5a-reduced androgens were observed.
+Similar conclusions were obtained for participants in a family in the Dominican Republic study, in whom high serum concentration ratios of T to DHT and low concentrations of urinary 5a-reduced androgens were observed.
 This disorder is now known to be due to homozygous or compound heterozygous loss-of-function mutations of the SRD5A2 gene.
+The frequency of the deficiency was found to be unusually high in Las Salinas, with occurrence ratio of 1 güevedoce to every 90 unaffected males.

 Society and culture

+Dominican Republic

+In the Dominican Republic, güevedoces are regarded as a third gender and experience ambivalent gender socialisation.
+In adulthood, they most commonly self-identify as men, but are not necessarily completely treated as such by society.

+Papua New Guinea

+In Papua New Guinea, it has been said that the "girl" is shunned when he begins his natural transformation into a male body and socially assumes a male gender role.